material works

 the floating art house

-in my search for an exciting and valuable material, i came across discarded hot air balloon envelopes made from high-quality nylon fibres, which are known for their bright colours. each envelope lasts around 600 hours before it has to be disposed of as hazardous waste. by customising one of these envelopes, i created an inflatable exhibition space in which i curated my university's pavilion.
+In my search for an exciting and valuable material, I came across discarded hot air balloon envelopes made from high-quality nylon fibres, which are known for their bright colours.
+Each envelope lasts around 600 hours before it has to be disposed of as hazardous waste.
+By customising one of these envelopes, I created an inflatable exhibition space in which I curated my university's pavilion.

 obstkiste

-almg3 aluminium, 395mm x 300mm x 260mm
+almg3 aluminium, 395mm x 300mm x 260mm, 2024

 arcade